expo/expo/docs/pages/workflow/expo-cli.md

 #### Tunneling

 Sometimes you may find it difficult to connect your device to your machine.
-Many factors can cause this to happen: restrictive network conditions (common for public Wifi), firewalls (common for Windows users), or Emulator misconfiguration.
+Many factors can cause this to happen: restrictive network conditions (common for public Wi-Fi), firewalls (common for Windows users), or Emulator misconfiguration.

 To combat these, we provide built-in URL "tunneling" with ngrok for free!
 This enables you to forward your `localhost` URL to a public URL that's accessible from anywhere in the world (more on the security implications later).